 “Oh?
 Sounds like something I would do.”
 It was impossible to read her expression.
 It was if the image of her entered my retinas but skipped the optic nerve and passed right through the back of my head.

 “You sold them onto another trader.
-Man named Edric Mercer.
+Edric Mercer.
 Remember him?”
 I challenged.

 “Why are we here?”

 She spread her hands guilelessly.
 “We’re here to discuss what you want from me.
 Why have you been trying to hunt me down?
-Revenge, perhaps?
+For revenge?
 Were your bluecaps worth that much?
 Are you going to kill me?”
 The last was delivered with a giggle.
 I unconsciously squared my shoulders and thrust my chin forward.